thinkshout/mailchimp/README.txt

 What each module does
   * mailchimp_module: Core integration with the MailChimp API.
 Required by all other modules and a tool for developers.
-  * mailchimp_lists: Syncronize Drupal users with MailChimp lists and allow users to subscribe, unsubscribe, and update member information.
+  * mailchimp_lists: Synchronize Drupal users with MailChimp lists and allow users to subscribe, unsubscribe, and update member information.
   * mailchimp_sts: Expose the MailChimp STS gateway as a Drupal mail interface and associated settings.